gempesaw/Selenium-Screenshot/README.md

 REQUIRED - A base64 encoded string representation of a png.
 For example, the string that the Selenium Webdriver server returns when you invoke the ["screenshot" in Selenium::Remote::Driver](https://metacpan.org/pod/Selenium::Remote::Driver#screenshot) method.
+After being passed to our constructor, this will be automatically instantiated into an Imager object: that is, `$screenshot->png` will return an Imager object.

+## threshold

+OPTIONAL - set the threshold at which images should be considered the same.
+The range is from 0 to 100; for comparison, these two images are N percent different, and these two images are N percent different.
+The default threshold is 5 out of 100.

 ## folder

 OPTIONAL - a string where you'd like to save the screenshots on your local machine.
 It will be run through ["abs\_path" in Cwd](https://metacpan.org/pod/Cwd#abs_path) and we'll try to save there.
-If you don't pass anything and you invoke ["save"](#save), we'll try to save in `($pwd)/screenshots/*`, wherever that may be.
+If you don't pass anything and you invoke ["save"](#save), we'll try to save in `($pwd)/screenshots/`, wherever that may be.

 ## metadata